kermitjosephlee/diplo/README.md

 Thought of using this as a way to plug into Slack and/or Discord to have daily order issuings and current chats.

-TODO: as of Nov 2021
+TODO: as of Jan 2022

 #### Maintenance

-- [ ] fill out testing suite files to maximize reasonable coverage **IN PROGRESS**
+- [ ] fill out testing suite files to maximize reasonable coverage **ON HOLD**
 - [ ] write test code outlined in [DATC](http://web.inter.nl.net/users/L.B.Kruijswijk/) and better illustrated in [WebDiplomacy](https://webdiplomacy.net/datc.php)
 - [ ] comment code to get up-to-speed faster between long pauses
+- [ ] rewrite code use the DB to do and validate the following:
+  - [ ] create users
+  - [ ] create games
+  - [ ] create players
+  - [ ] issue orders

 #### Core Features

-- [ ] Persistent data storage, currently a Postgres JSONB, could be a redis cache-as-db, could be something else
+- [x] Persistent data storage, currently a vanilla Postgres instance
 - [ ] chat bot for receiving and returning submitted order receipts, also for showing current map (svg)
 - [ ] authentication of some sort (passport js?)
+- [ ] connect to players through Slack API

 #### Extended Features